Table of Contents

 In this article, we will focus on crystal deposition arthritis: gout and pseudogout.
 It is, however, quite important to mention the different types of rheumatological disorders you might encounter in your practice before we discuss crystal deposition arthritis.

 Arthritis is the inflammation of joints.
 The following rheumatological disorders present with arthritis in most patients – Osteoarthritis which might be primary or secondary to trauma that can lead to wear and tear of the joints involved.
 Crystal arthritis which includes gout and pseudogout.
-Other rheumatological disorders are Rheumatoid arthritis and Spondyloarthropathies, which include ankylosing spondylitis, psoriatic arthritis, reactive arthritis, and inflammatory bowel disease associated arthritis.
+Other rheumatological disorders are Rheumatoid arthritis and Spondyloarthropathies, which include ankylosing spondylitis, psoriatic arthritis, reactive arthritis, and inflammatory bowel disease associated with arthritis.
 The diseases that are associated with the diseased immune system also come under rheumatological disorders such as rheumatoid arthritis, systemic lupus erythematosus.

 Connective tissue diseases are also considered as rheumatological disorders.
 They can also present with arthritis: